SihaoCheng/WD_models/README.md

     model['mass_array'], model['logteff'], model['age_cool'], 'linear')
 (''')

-""" Load a set of cooling tracks and interpolate the HR diagram mapping

-    This function reads a set of cooling tracks assigned by the user and returns many useful grid-values for plotting the contour of WD parameters on the Gaia H--R diagram and functions for mapping between Gaia photometry and WD parameters.

-    For other mappings not included in the output, the user can generate the interpolated grid values and mapping function based on the cooling-track data points and atmosphere models that are also provided in the output.
-    E.g., for the mapping (mass, logteff) --> cooling age, (''')
-    import WD_models
-    model = WD_models.load_model('b', 'b', spec_type, 'linear', 'linear')
-    m_logteff_to_agecool = WD_models.interp_xy_z_func(
-        model['mass_array'], model['logteff'], model['age_cool'], 'linear')
-    (''')

 Args:
     low_mass_model:     String.
 Specifying the cooling model used for low- mass WDs (<~0.5Msun).
 Its value should be one of the
                             following:
             ''                              no low-mass model will be read 'Fontaine2001' or 'f'           http://www.astro.umontreal.ca/~bergeron/CoolingModels/